This Kaohsiung Travel Guide helps you make the most of your day in the city. It features a well-crafted itinerary and a detailed budget for the trip.

 Due to a tight schedule, I had to revise my plans and book an early ticket on the Taiwan High-Speed Rail, a pricier yet quicker train option, to cover my journey through Taiwan.
 Though the city may seem like an unfamiliar destination to some, but it has a welcoming atmosphere filled with interesting history and cultures.

 Kaohsiung is not only a thriving maritime city, but it also has expansive public urban parks, museums, cultural hubs, shopping centers, and night markets.
-Additionally, the city has a multitude of religious sites, including Fo Guang Shan, the largest Buddhist Monastery in Taiwan.
+Additionally, the city has a myriad of religious sites, including Fo Guang Shan, the largest Buddhist Monastery in Taiwan.

-An entire day in Kaohsiung is certainly not enough to see its appealing features.
+An day in Kaohsiung is certainly not enough to see its appealing features.
 Hence, I am convinced to return and discover what the city has yet to offer.

 Kaohsiung Travel Guide Contents